Ada-C11/hotel/design-activity.md

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled

 Implementation B is more loosely coupled.

+Improvements for Hotel:
+I want to create a new class, Reservation, that the HotelLedger would use to create new reservations.
+I want to also be able to use this to create reservation blocks.